Diving into the World of Kani: The Sweet Star of Sushi 🍣

 • 1 1/2 tablespoons rice vinegar1 1/2 tablespoons rice vinegar

-• 1 teaspoon sugarOne teaspoon sugar
+• 1 teaspoon sugar1 teaspoon sugar

 • 1/2 teaspoon salt1/2 teaspoon salt

-• 4 sheets nori (seaweed)Four sheets of nori (seaweed)
+• 4 sheets nori (seaweed)4 sheets nori (seaweed)

-• 8 sticks of Kani (crab stick)Eight sticks of Kani (crab stick)
+• 8 sticks of Kani (crab stick)8 sticks of Kani (crab stick)

-• 1 cucumber, thinly slicedOne cucumber, thinly sliced
+• 1 cucumber, thinly sliced1 cucumber, thinly sliced

-• 1 avocado, thinly slicedOne avocado, thinly sliced
+• 1 avocado, thinly sliced1 avocado, thinly sliced

-• Soy sauce, for servingSoy sauce for serving
+• Soy sauce, for servingSoy sauce, for serving

-• Wasabi and pickled ginger, for servingWasabi and pickled ginger for serving
+• Wasabi and pickled ginger, for servingWasabi and pickled ginger, for serving

 Instructions